koala-interactive/frenchkiss.js/README.md

 - The second parameter identifies this as a `plural` expression type.
 - The third parameter is a pattern consisting of keys and their matching values.

-> ⚠️ As of select expression, the plural is a lightweight version of [ICU FormatMessage](http://userguide.icu-project.org/formatparse/messages) (`offset:1` and `#` are not integrated).
+> ⚠️ Like the select expression, the plural is a lightweight version of [ICU FormatMessage](http://userguide.icu-project.org/formatparse/messages) (`offset:1` and `#` are not integrated).

 ---

 ### Plural Category

 It's also possible to work with plural category.
-Multiples languages have multiple pluralizaton rules.
+Multiple languages have multiple pluralization rules.
 You'll have to write a function returning the type to check.
 The functions are not included by default in the package (not needed in most cases).
 But you can extract them from other populars repositories:

 - [Angular](https://github.com/angular/angular/blob/master/packages/common/src/i18n/localization.ts#L94)